 This article will explain what survey response rate is, how to calculate it, which factors impact it, and how to increase it.

-What is survey response rate and how is it estimated?
+What is average survey response rate and how is it estimated?

 The average survey response rate (or a survey completion rate) shows how successful you were in getting people to take your survey.
 It represents the number of people who completed the survey compared to the number who received it, expressed in percentage.